Yang Yinliu, 1950.

 right to left Guan Pinghu, Yang Yinliu, Pu Xuezhai, Zha Fuxi, Li Yuanqing.

-The MRI was given a new building (typically, soon dilapidated) in Dongzhimenwai in the northeast of the city.
+In due course the MRI was given a new building (typically, soon dilapidated) in Dongzhimenwai in the northeast of the city.
 Even in the 1980s, when it became my home base between field trips, its bare dingy corridors were animated by the spirits of the old masters.
 The new compound, further out in Huixinxijie, is less characterful.

 Yang Yinliu and Cao Anhe at the MRI, 1961.